MicrosoftDocs/azure-devops-docs/docs/manual-test/getting-started/create-a-test-plan.md

 ![Selecting a test plan from the drop-down list](_img/create-a-test-plan/select-test-plan.png)

-Test plans, suites, and test cases are stored in Team Services and TFS as special types of work items.
+Test plans, suites, and test cases are stored in VSTS and TFS as special types of work items.

 ## Create a test plan containing test suites